DanBuchan/Party_button/README.md

 1. refactor django views to correctly use mixins and not have all those single function classes
 2. Spotify integration (hmmmm)
 3. When smart bulb set to random colour allow fixed or random brightness
-4. When toggling party ghost have the webserver user restart the partybutton service so you don't have to reboot.